MetaMask/metamask-docs/wallet/how-to/manage-networks/add-network.md

 # Add a network

 :::note
-See the [Connect to Hardhat Network](../how-to/run-devnet.md) documentation to run a personal Ethereum development network using Hardhat and connect MetaMask to it.
+See the [Connect to Hardhat Network](../how-to/run-devnet.md) documentation to run a development network using Hardhat and connect MetaMask to it.
 :::

 In some cases, such as when [interacting with smart contracts](../../concepts/smart-contracts.md),